brianmueller/cssi-curriculum/_lessons/app-engine/13-gae-forms.md

 + How to render the user's input
 + The HTTP methods GET or POST

-#HTML Forms
+# HTML Forms

-We are going to create a [MADLIBS][http://www.madglibs.com/] app to learn html forms.
-Create a new AppEngine project called "madlibs".
+We are going to create a [MADLIBS][http://www.madglibs.com/] app to learn HTML forms.
+Create a new App Engine project called "madlibs".

 HTML form elements are used to collect user input.